+The data was sourced from the project assignment sheet (Junker, 2021).
 The name of the 7 rubrics and their descriptions are shown in Table 1.

 Short Name Full Name Description RsrchQ Research Question Given a scenario, the student generates, critiques or evaluates a relevant empirical research question.
-CritDes Critique Design Given an empirical research question, the student critiques or evaluates to what extent a study design convincingly answer that question.
+CritDes Critique Design Given an empirical research question, the student critiques or eval- uates to what extent a study design convincingly answer that ques- tion.
 InitEDA Initial EDA Given a data set, the student appropriately describes the data and provides initial Exploratory Data Analysis.
 SelMeth Select Method(s) Given a data set and a research question, the student selects appropriate method(s) to analyze the data.
 InterpRes Interpret Results The student appropriately interprets the results of the selected method(s).
 VisOrg Visual Organization The student communicates in an organized, coherent and effective fashion with visual elements (charts, graphs, tables, etc.).
 TxtOrg Text Organization The student communicates in an organized, coherent and effective fashion with text elements (words, sentences, paragraphs, section and subsection titles, etc.).